JaeSim/KeyStoneManager/README.md

 It is not updated frequently and is updated at will.

 History
+  10-04-18 : implement main function. make minmap button and implement chat function.
+  To do List -
+  1) no update issue when Keystone is updated as finish dunjeon.

   19-04-14 : Make MainUI and Buttons.
   To do List -
   1) make Chat function